shravankb/pre-requisite-nodejs/module-1/README.md

 JavaScript is a scripting language;
 - that allows you to implement complex features on web pages.
-- 3rd Main layer of WEB TECHNOLOGY
+- 3rd Main layer of Web Technology
 - Programming language for the WEB
 - Updates and changes both HTML and CSS